Glaciar Pesquera S.A. Fleet Achieves FISH Standard for Crew Certification

 FISH Standard for Crew provides a voluntary, independent and accredited third-party certification program for labour practices on vessels in wild-capture fisheries around the globe.
 The FISH Standard is based on ILO-C188 and related guidance.

-San Diego, CA— August 25, 2022— FISH Standard for Crew Inc. is pleased to announce that fourteen catcher-processor vessels of the At-Sea Processors Association (APA) have been awarded FISH certification.
-The fleet is comprised of American flagged vessels operating in U.S.waters in the Alaska pollock and Pacific whiting fisheries.
-The APA vessels are owned by its member companies, American SeafoodsArctic StormCoastal VillagesGlacier Fish, and Trident Seafoods.
-MRAG Americas auditors awarded the certification after extensive policy and procedure review, on-site vessel inspections, and face-to-face interviews of crew members.
+San Diego, CA— August 27, 2024— FISH Standard for Crew Inc. is pleased to announce two vessels of the Austral Fisheries fleet have been awarded FISH certification.
+The certified vessels, the Cape Arkona and Isla Eden, are Australian flagged vessels that harvest Patagonian Toothfish and Mackerel Icefish in the Southern Ocean.
+Certification body MRAG Americas awarded the certification after extensive policy and procedure review, on-site vessel inspections, and face-toface interviews of crew members.

 ###